 In addition to these substances that can be found in supplements, you can boost your collagen level on your own by indulging in some bone broth.

 Remember that hydrolized collagen is sourced for animal bone.
 When cooking bone broth, substances like proline, collagen, and glycine get released into the broth and having some is a form of oral collagen supplementation.

-Of all the reviewed collagen supplements, we especially like Great Lakes brand (both gelatin and hydrolyzed collagen).
-We like them best for their more affordable price compared to most other collagen supplements on the market.
+Of all the reviewed collagen supplements, we especially like Perfect Keto brand collagen.
+We like it best for their affordable price compared to most other collagen supplements on the market.
+Also Perfect Keto Grass-Fed Keto Collagen come with added MCT power for even more performance benefits.
 The collagen is also highly bioavailable, so you get maximum benefits with proper, daily use.

 Image credits: Amazon.com